 Change the first paragraph of 9.36.1 as follows:

 Beamforming (BF) is a mechanism that is used by a pair of STAs to achieve the necessary DMG link budget for subsequent communication.
-BF training is a bidirectional sequence of BF training frame transmissions that uses sector sweep and provides the necessary signaling to allow each STA to determine appropriate antenna system settings for both transmission and reception.
+BF training is a bidirectional sequence of BF frame transmissions that uses sector sweep and provides the necessary signaling to allow each STA to determine appropriate antenna system settings for both transmission and reception.
 After the successful completion of BF training, BF is said to be established.
-A BF training frame is an SSW frame, a DMG Beacon frame or a BRP frame.
+A BF frame is an SSW frame, a DMG Beacon frame, an SSW-Feedback frame, an SSW-ACK frame or a BRP frame.
 Figure 9-52 (An example of beamforming training) gives an example of the beamforming training procedure.